 WEDNESDAY 3rd JANUARY 2018

 I received an e-mail reply to my inquiry at the Edinburgh Theological Seminary.
-They wrote a rather extensive offer, proposing various courses both on campus and online, long and short-term.
+They wrote a rather lengthy message, proposing various courses both on campus and online, long and short-term.

-After copying the message, I sat staring at the file on my computer for quite a while.
+I sat staring at the e-mail for quite a time.
 How much could I learn?
 How much would I fail?
-The main problem that I foresaw was my interest in the crossover of theologies.
+The main problem that I foresaw, was my interest in the crossover of theologies.
 There were too many paths that led away from one monolith of belief.
 The more I spoke with men of faith, the further they led me from the mainstream understanding of religion.
-But how far was so far that I'd find myself listening to complete hysterical conspiracy horseshit.
+But how far was so far that I'd find myself listening to completely hysterical conspiracy horseshit?

 WHO THE FUCK DO YOU THINK YOU ARE